anjanhans/portfolio/E-commerce-sales-order/README.md

 ### Data Preparation

-The raw dataset contained inconsistencies and is cleaned using Excel .
-For  cleaning the data, following operations were done :
+The raw dataset contained inconsistencies and is cleaned using Excel.For cleaning the data, following operations were done :

 - Duplicate removal
-- Missing and mistyped or unusual data check
+- Missing and Mistyped or Unusual data check
 - Category name correction
 - Quantity field typo
 - Price columns mistyped values
 - Date format standardization

-IN TABLEAU - Additional measures were prepared to support the assessment such as Cancelled order count,Returned order count,Cancellation rate,Successful delivery rate,Average Order Value(AOV).
+IN TABLEAU - Additional fields were prepared to support the assessment such as Cancelled order count,Returned order count,Cancellation rate,Successful delivery rate,Average Order Value(AOV).

 Raw dataset :- 103 Rows (Orders) & 11 Columns